gysel/camel-jobs/readme.md

 ## Maven Projects

 * `camel-nomin` integrates [Nomin](https://github.com/dobrynya/nomin) into Apache Camel.
 * `camel-jobs` enhances Apache Camel with a job engine.
-Error handling, monitoring and triggers (JMX, REST, JMS) are automatically added to all routes whose id starts with `job-`.
+Error handling, monitoring and triggers (JMX, RESTful HTTP, JMS) are automatically added to all routes whose id starts with `job-`.
 * `camel-jobs-samples` showcases the job engine using some sample jobs.